raqbit/AnimalEssentials/README.md

 ### To-Do

 1. /ae spawn (Spawns the desired animal, GUI!!!)
-2. /ae tame (Tames the the right-clicked animal.)
-3. Ability to click the entity name in chat, after issuing /ae find <name>, to teleport to it.
+2. Ability to click the entity name in chat, after issuing /ae find <name>, to teleport to it.
-4. Particles for /ae name | /ae kill
+3. Particles for /ae name | /ae kill
-5. Make multiple players able to issue the same command at a time (HashMap?)
+4. Make multiple players able to issue the same command at a time (HashMap?)
-(6. XP-System)
+(5. XP-System)
-7. Animal Protect
+6. Animal Protect
-8. Fix cancelling of all tasks of the plugin (aka only cancel the task of the current command)
+7. Fix cancelling of all tasks of the plugin (aka only cancel the task of the current command)
-9. Replace a(n) with the correct thing
+8. Replace a(n) with the correct thing
-10. Define amount of kills (eg. /ae kill 6)
+9. Define amount of kills (eg. /ae kill 6)

 ### Done
 1. /ae \<home|sethome|listhomes|delhome|edithome\> ([AnimalTeleport] (https://github.com/JustRamon/AnimalTeleport) functionality with new look and commands.)